-If your HIV viral load appears to increase beyond a certain level, you will be asked to return within 4 weeks for another blood test.
-If the second test confirms that the level is high, you will be taken off the substudy.
+If your HIV viral load increases beyond 200 copies/ml, you will be asked to return within 4 weeks for another blood test.
+If the second test confirms that the level is above 200 copies/ml or if the first viral load was over 1000 copies/ml, you will be taken off the substudy.
 You may still remain in A5321 if you are discontinued from this substudy.